mrrSwift/Sylvanas-Bot/index.md

 # Install

-1. Download and Install node.js
+ 1-Download and Install node.js

-2. Download the file using the following command
+ 2-Download the file using the following command

 ```
 git clone <link>
 ```

-3. Use the following commands to go into the file and install the required libraries
+ 3-Use the following commands to go into the file and install the required libraries

 ```
 cd <File location>